 The goal here is to keep all valuables on you while traveling.
 But keep them concealed so you'll look like a local.
 I don't travel with a lot of technology.
-I keep my laptop at home and strictly use my smart phone while at a WIFI spot.
-I work in IT so I avoid taking work with me while traveling.
+I keep my laptop at home and strictly use my smart phone while overseas.

-I currently recommend the Sony DSC-WX350 as a compact point and shoot camera.
-It takes great pictures and fits easily into any pocket.
-Point and Shoot cameras might be on their way out due to advancements in smart phone tech but I still feel they have some value while on the road.
-They offer a separate battery so your smart phone won't drain as fast.
-Point and Shoot cameras are relatively inexpensive in the off chance that it gets lost or stolen.
+Dedicated Compact Camera - I currently recommend the Sony RX100 (any in the series) as a compact point and shoot camera.
+It takes great pictures, shoots in RAW for better editing, and fits easily into any pocket.
+Cellphone cameras are great for quick photos but when I want to capture memories, I'll still bring my dedicated camera.
+Point & Shoot cameras are relatively inexpensive in the off chance that it gets lost or stolen.
 And in the end I still feel that they take better photographs than smart phones, especially in low light situations.

 External Battery Pack - This ANKER battery pack came in so handy on my 2013 trip.
 Adam brought it along and it was used to charge our cellphones a dozen times.
 This model has 2 fast charging ports.
 This is a must for when you're stuck in an area with no convenient electrical outlets like an airport, airplane, or hostel.